grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 > -- Me (2022)

 After that realization I abused subscriptions wherever I could.
-If you are going to drink the cool-aid, DRINK ALL THE COOL-AID.
+If you are going to drink the cool-aid, why not DRINK ALL THE COOL-AID?

 ```clojure
 (rf/reg-sub :current-workout-info